TyTy Washington Jr.: Milwaukee Bucks (2023–2024)

 On August 29, 2023, Washington signed a two-way contract with the Milwaukee Bucks.

 Phoenix Suns (2024–2025)

 On August 2, 2024, Washington signed a two-way contract with the Phoenix Suns.
 He made 16 appearances for Phoenix during the 2024–25 NBA season, averaging 2.2 points, 0.8 rebounds, and 1.0 assists.

 On October 14, 2025, Washington signed a training camp contract with the Los Angeles Clippers.
 He was waived prior to the start of the regular season on October 18.

+Los Angeles Clippers (2025–2026)

+On December 27, 2025, Washington signed a two-way contract with the Los Angeles Clippers following a great season with their NBA G League affiliate, San Diego Clippers.

+ASVEL (2026–present)

+On August 24, 2026, Washington signed with ASVEL of the LNB Élite and the EuroLeague.